-- A. Develop an appreciation of the multifaceted nature of sports coaching science; - B. Apply appropriate sports coaching concepts, models, science and practices to a range of theoretical and practical situations; - C. Recognise, develop and apply key skills including personal responsibility and decision making in complex situations; - D. Promote and demonstrate safe and ethical practices to help prepare students for a career in sports coaching; - E. Develop autonomy, independent learning and transferable skills which can be used to inspire and lead change within all sectors engaged in sports coaching;
+- A. Develop an appreciation of the multifaceted nature of sports coaching science and disability sport; - B. Apply appropriate sports coaching concepts, models, science and practices to a range of theoretical and practical situations including those involving individuals with a disability; - C. Recognise, develop and apply key skills including personal responsibility and decision making in complex situations;

-- F. Critically evaluate and conceptualise information and evidence from a range of sources to solve problems, create strategies and identify possible future directions in sports coaching both in the UK and abroad; - G. Develop employability skills and vocational competencies relevant to various sports coaching roles and related disciplines; - Develop reflective skills that enable graduates to critically reflect on coaching practice, published coaching literature and their own professional development; - I. Develop knowledge and understanding of international perspectives in sports coaching including knowledge of the government structures and policies that shape sport and sport coaching in the UK.
+- D. Promote and demonstrate safe and ethical practices to help prepare students for a career in sports coaching and disability sport; - E. Develop autonomy, independent learning and transferable skills which can be used to inspire and lead change within all sectors engaged in disability sport; - F. Critically evaluate and conceptualise information and evidence from a range of sources to solve problems, create strategies and identify possible future directions in sports coaching and disability sport; - G. Develop employability skills and vocational competencies relevant to various sports coaching roles, disability and related disciplines; - Develop reflective skills that enable graduates to critically reflect on coaching practice in disability sport, published coaching literature and their own professional development; - I. Develop knowledge and understanding of international perspectives in sports coaching and disability sport, including knowledge of the government structures and policies that shape sport, sports coaching and disability sport in the UK.